fshaikh4/final-project/README.md

 #### Na&iuml;ve model

 To have a reference point of comparison against the sophisticated multi-input deep learning model against, I first ran all non-image predictors through a regularized elastic net regression with hyperparameters tuned via grid search.
-The model yielded the following results.s
+To clarify, the predictors are as follows: (1) APOE4 carrier status, (2) age, (3) biological sex, (4) years of education.
+The model yielded results suggesting a **na&iuml;ve MAE of approximately 1 point on the MMSE.**

 ## Network architecture